mbehr1/dlt-logs/docs/dlt-logs/docs/canPlugin.md

 Please keep the files uncompressed (no .zip, no .tgz) there.
 :::
 :::note
 You can keep multiple files in the folder.
-If you have multiple files providing info for the same CAN bus the one with the most frames will be used.
+If you have multiple files providing info for the same CAN bus/channel the channels are merged by adding missing frame ids to the first fibex providing the channel.
+So please ensure that all frames from channels with the same short-name and with same a identifier have the same semantics/meaning!
 :::

 :::note